HamzaAzeem/FeederReader/README.md

 RSS feed reader that takes XML links for RSS and appends them to user's list of RSS feeds.
 This application uses the 'Frameworkless' framework (https://github.com/synacorinc/frameworkless)

-*NOTE*: There are many links that will not parse due to websites restricting CORS resulting in Access-Control-Allow-origin issues.
+*NOTE*: There are many links that will not parse due to websites restricting CORS requests resulting in Access-Control-Allow-origin issues.
 This is not the app's fault.
 The RSS Feed host just doesn't allow a seperate domain to run it :(

 **To run locally:**